munnep/terraform_dynamic_credentials/README.md

 export AWS_SESSION_TOKEN=
 ```
 - change the values in `variables.tf` if you are using Terraform Enterprise instead of Terraform Cloud
-- create a file acalled `terraform.tfvars` with the following
+- create a file called `terraform.tfvars` with the following
 ```
 tfc_organization_name = "patrickmunne"
 tfc_workspace_name    = "test-dynamic-credentials"